pmcharrison/piat/README.md

 When using the PIAT in your own research, you can cite this implementation:

 > Harrison, P. M. C. (2018).
-Pitch Imagery Ability Test (MDT), psychTestR implementation.
+Pitch Imagery Ability Test (PIAT), psychTestR implementation.
 Zenodo. https://doi.org/10.5281/zenodo.todo

 We also advise mentioning the software versions you used,